WheteThunger/BetterElevators/README.md

 ### Speed permissions

-Each preset in the `SpeedsRequiringPermission` configuration option automatically generates a permission of format `betterelevators.speed.<name>`.
-Granting one to a player causes elevators they deploy to move at the configured speed.
-Granting multiple of these permissions to a player will cause only the last one to apply (based on the order in the config).

 The following permissions come with this plugin's **default configuration**.
-You can add more speed presets in the plugin configuration.
+Granting a speed preset to a player alters the speed of elevators they deploy.

 - `betterelevators.speed.2x`
 - `betterelevators.speed.4x`
 - `betterelevators.speed.1x.quadratic`
+- `betterelevators.speed.1.5x.quadratic`
+- `betterelevators.speed.2x.quadratic`
 - `betterelevators.speed.1x.cubic`
+- `betterelevators.speed.2x.cubic`

+You can add more speed presets in the plugin configuration and they will automatically generate permissions of the format `betterelevators.speed.<name>` when the plugin reloads.
+If a player has permission to multiple speed presets, only the last one will apply (based on the order in the config).

 The quadratic (x²) and cubic (x³) presets use smooth acceleration/deceleration to travel long distances more quickly.
-The `1x.quadratic` and `1x.cubic` presets are configured to take the same amount of time as vanilla elevators when moving only one floor at a time, but they will be much more time efficient when moving multiple floors at once (e.g., when using the "To Top" and "To Bottom" buttons, or when using the lift counter).
+The `1x.quadratic` and `1x.cubic` presets are configured to take the same amount of time as vanilla elevators when moving only one floor at a time, but they will be much more time efficient when moving multiple floors at once (e.g., when using the "To Top" and "To Bottom" buttons, or when using the lift counter to move to a specific floor).

 Note: Speed permissions are based on the owner of the top elevator.
 It's recommended to use the `EnsureConsistentOwner` configuration option (on by default) so that each elevator always copies the owner from the one below it for more predictable behavior.